Address: Locations all over Japan

 Hoshi Onsen Chojukan

-Hoshi Onsen Chojukan is a 140-year-old onsen in Gunma Prefecture that has been awarded by the government for its huge cultural significance.
-Deeply rooted in the Meiji period's historical values, it features an authentic Rokumeikan-style large bath that welcomes both female and male guests.
-While entering the venue, guests can submerge in this traditional Japanese facility among a collection of calligraphic works of poets from the Meiji period and household Shinto altars to recreate the atmosphere of ancient times.
+Hoshi Onsen Chojukan, a 140-year-old hot spring in Gunma Prefecture, has been recognized by the government for its immense cultural significance.
+Steeped in the historical values of the Meiji period, this onsen features a traditional Rokumeikan-style large bath that is open to both female and male guests.
+Upon entering, visitors are immersed in a traditional Japanese setting, surrounded by calligraphic works from Meiji-era poets and household Shinto altars, which together recreate the ambiance of ancient Japan.

 Kinosaki Onsen

-An article about onsen isn't complete without mentioning this precious hidden gem.
-Kinosaki Onsen, a charming resort town in Hyogo, around the Kansai region is regarded by locals as an 'onsen town' since it was discovered in the 8th century.
-Rich in both nature and tradition, Kinosaki is a picturesque village that is best visited in the winter.
-Walk along the willow-lined streets with historic sukiya architecture in your yukata (traditional Japanese robe) and then unwind by sinking in the warm hot spring baths on a chilly winter night.
+No article about onsens would be complete without mentioning the hidden gem of Kinosaki Onsen.
+Located in Hyogo Prefecture, within the Kansai region, this charming resort town is considered an "onsen town" by locals, with a history dating back to the 8th century.
+Kinosaki Onsen is rich in both natural beauty and tradition, making it a picturesque destination, especially in the winter.
+Strolling through the willow-lined streets adorned with historic sukiya-style architecture in your yukata (traditional Japanese robe) and then soaking in the warm hot spring baths on a chilly winter night offers an unforgettable experience.

 Dogo Onsen